Growth Pregnancy Scan

 Measurements of the baby:

-A Wellbeing ultrasound scan will commonly measure:
+A Growth ultrasound scan will commonly measure:

 • baby’s head - biparietal diameter (BPD) and head circumference (HC).